Dementia vs. Alzheimer's: What is the Difference?

 - Alzheimer's is the most common cause of dementia in people over 65.

-More importantly, neither dementia nor Alzheimer's is a natural part of aging.
+More importantly, neither condition is a natural part of aging.
 If someone you love seems to be having trouble with remembering, you should consult a doctor because some causes of memory loss are caused by medical problems that can be treated.

 For two very stressful years, my husband and I took care of his parents when they moved to our town.
-We were at a loss to understand their irratic behavior, paranoia and inability to complete daily tasks.
-While a doctor had mentioned they both had dementia, we thought that just meant they had ordinary forgetfulness from aging.
-Finally, another doctor used the word, "Alzheimers" and we started investigating what that meant.
+We were at a loss to understand their erratic behavior, paranoia, and inability to complete daily tasks.
+While a doctor had mentioned they both had "dementia", we thought that just meant they had ordinary forgetfulness from aging.
+Finally, another doctor used the word, "Alzheimer's" and we started investigating what that meant.

 Quick Quiz for Diagnosing Dementia